Is ChatGPT Plus Worth It in 2026? (Free vs Paid Honest Review)

 • Are you a student or casual user? → Stay on free

-👉 If you’re unsure, try the free plan for 2 weeks — your usage will make the decision obvious.
+If you’re unsure, try the free plan for 2 weeks — your usage will make the decision obvious.
+That’s the clearest advice I can give, because it’s the test I should have run before my first upgrade decision.

 ChatGPT Plus vs Free: Key Differences at a Glance